 Malaysia and the MDGs

-At the turn of the Century, Malaysia adopted the Millennium Declaration and pledged to address, by 2015, extreme poverty and hunger; child and maternal mortality; HIV and AIDS; universal primary education; gender equality; environmental sustainability; and, a global partnership for development.
+At the turn of the Century, Malaysia pledged to address: extreme poverty, child and maternal mortality, HIV and AIDS, universal primary education, gender equality, environmental sustainability and a global partnership for development.

-While Malaysia has done extremely well for her people, socio-economic disparities and geography continue to challenge the Government in its efforts to deliver healthcare and education to all.
-Ethnic minorities in Sarawak and Sabah for example are situated in remote areas of Borneo’s rainforest.
-With mountains and rivers dividing villages from schools and modern services, not everyone is able to access the benefits of modernisation.
+The Report’s findings illustrate the effects of socio-economic and geographic disparities that continue to challenge the Government in its efforts to deliver healthcare and education to all.
+Indigenous communities in Sarawak and Sabah for example live in remote areas of Borneo’s rainforest, challenging the children’s access to the benefits of development and progress.

 The gap between those who have and those who have not, as a result of disparity, can make all the difference between a life of choices and a life of limitations.
 Making sure no child is left invisible or excluded, will provide Malaysia with the foundation to achieving the MDGs for all children in the country.